Going to the Doctor Without Going Anywhere: The Who, What, When, Where, and Why of Virtual Visits

 Where?
 A virtual visit can happen anywhere you have signal or internet connection, but it probably should happen in a location where you are comfortable and have some privacy.

 Why?
 COVID-19 has changed the way we do a lot of things.
 It has meant more flexibility for certain types of doctor visits.
-Click here [link to first virtual visit] if you’d like helpful hints for your first virtual visit.
+Click here if you’d like helpful hints for your first virtual visit.